lukaswenzl/astrometry/README.md

 # Astrometry

-Simple python3 tool to quickly correct the rough astrometry given by a telescope for a fits image.
+A simple python3 tool to quickly correct the rough astrometry given by a telescope for a fits image.
 For the calibration of the position Panstarrs Dr1 or GAIA data can be used.
-The program considers scaling, rotation, reflection and translation.
-To start with it needs a rough position from the fits header or specified as input paramters.
+The program considers scaling, rotation, reflection, and translation.
+To start with it needs a rough position from the fits header or specified as input parameters.

 general notes: If already present in the header wcs (World Coordinate System) information is used.
-If not the wcs is build from scratch.
-If not specified genomic projection is assumed.
+If not the wcs is built from scratch.
+If not specified, genomic projection is assumed.

 The resulting wcs is saved to the fits header and the data is saved as a new file <filename>_astro.fits.